browserengineering/book/book/animations.md

 just parse it:[^space-separated]

-[^space-separated]: The CSS transform syntax allows multiple transforms in a space-separated sequence; the end result is the composition of the transform.
+[^space-separated]: The CSS transform syntax allows multiple transforms in a space-separated sequence; the end result involves applying each in sequence.
 I won't implement that, just like I didn't implement many other parts of the standardized transform syntax.

 ``` {.python}